DeepakTatachar/Curvature-Clues/README.md

     ```
 2. Download the `CIFAR susbet indices` to <path_to_susbet_indices> and set `"subset_idxs_dir"` in config.json.

-3. For Imagenet results download the imagenet models from [Feldman and Zhang](https://github.com/google-research/heldout-influence-estimation) and set <path_to_fz_imagenet_models> for `"imagenet_models_dir"` and the extracted models should follow the folder structure below.
+3. For Imagenet results download the imagenet models from [Feldman and Zhang](https://github.com/google-research/heldout-influence-estimation), [Feldman and Zhang ImageNet ResNet50 redirect link](http://storage.googleapis.com/gresearch/heldout-training-checkpoints/imagenet-resnet50.tar.gz) and set <path_to_fz_imagenet_models> for `"imagenet_models_dir"` and the extracted models should follow the folder structure below.
     ```
     <path_to_fz_imagenet_models>
     └── imagenet-resnet50